Status: Josui_021 Submitted

 The submission for Josui_007 has not been approved yet and remains under review.
 My Apple Music for Artists application was approved; however, not all of my music is currently being distributed on Apple Music.
 I’ll continue to proceed at a relaxed pace.
 On YouTube Music, it appears a listener in Japan has played the music — I wonder how they found it.

-Submitted Josui_007.
-Apple Music still only has releases up through 004.
-I also applied for Spotify for Artists, and that got approved — though it seems I’m still the only listener so far.
+I also applied for Spotify for Artists, and it was approved.
+It still seems that I am the only listener so far.

 Status: Distribution Issue with Apple Music